mattkinnersley/techwaffle/content/markdown/make-your-own-blog-part-1.md

 ## Google Analytics

 If your blog starts gaining some attention, it can be extremely helpful to track which posts are (and are not) popular with your readers.
 Google provides a free service for this in the form of Google Analytics.
 Recently, Google released Google Analytics 4, which is what I use on this blog.
-I will show you how you can integrate this with your NextJS application and how to send events when users interact with your blog.
+I will show you how you can integrate this with your NextJS application and how to record events when users interact with your blog.